Mihir-Northeastern/webapp/README.md

 You might need to configure PostgreSQL according to your project's database schema.

 For development purposes, you may want to add a script in your package.json for running the application with nodemon for automatic restarts on code changes.
 You can do this by adding a script like "dev": "nodemon app.js" (replace app.js with your entry file) and then start your application in development mode with npm run dev.

+Packer